I’ve slept on a Leesa for years. Now I’m trading it in…for a Leesa!

 The Leesa mattress set out to be a high-quality “catch-all.”
 A mattress for the average sleeper(s) – it’s great for couples too.

 I loved the mattress.
 I slept on it for years, but then…

 Leesa recently launched a new version to their flagship mattress.

 It’s recommended we get a new mattress every 5-10 years.
 I was in that range, but my original Leesa was holding up well.
 I didn’t have a need and nothing new was piquing my interest…until the Leesa burst onto the scene again.

-The new mattress has a 2-inch top layer made of LSA200 foam, which Leesa developed itself specifically for this mattress as a cooling layer.
+The materials Leesa uses are top-notch.
+The cover is incredibly soft, and the new mattress model has a 2″ top layer made of LSA200 foam, which Leesa developed itself specifically for this mattress as a cooling layer.
 A cooling effect wasn’t enough though.
 Leesa needed this layer to up the ante and ensure that it had just the right amount of support and bounce back.
 It does.
 It’s impressive.

 If you sleep on your side like I do, you’ve probably experienced a mattress that is too hard.
 Those pressure points feel everything underneath causing all kinds of discomfort in the morning.
 Too soft and I might get too hot or not be able climb out of the bed!
 The second layer of the Leesa is two inches of a more traditional memory foam that does a great job contouring to the body.
 It avoids putting undue pressure on the curves of anyone’s body.

 Their secret to accommodate so many types of sleepers lies in the Support layer.
 This is a 6″ high density foam meant to find that sweet spot of support and comfort.